LukeSmithxyz/based.cooking/src/apple-strudel.md

 ## Directions

-1. Peel and cut the apples in thin slices
+1. Peel and cut the apples in thin slices.
-2. Roll out the puff pastry with a rolling pin
+2. Roll out the puff pastry with a rolling pin.
-3. Spread the jam over the puff pastry with a spoon
+3. Spread the jam over the puff pastry with a spoon.
-4. Arrange the apple slices over the jam
+4. Arrange the apple slices over the jam.
-5. Sprinkle with cinnamon and breadcrumbs
+5. Sprinkle with cinnamon and breadcrumbs.
-6. Cut tiny pieces of butter and arrange them over the apple slices
+6. Cut tiny pieces of butter and arrange them over the apple slices.
 ![apple-strudel-2](pix/apple-strudel-2.webp)
-7. Roll the puff pastry edges over, overlapping them
+7. Roll the puff pastry edges over, overlapping them.
-8. Bake for around 40 minutes at 180°C (360° F)
+8. Bake for around 40 minutes at 180°C (360° F).
-9. Cover with powdered sugar
+9. Cover with powdered sugar.

 ## Contribution

-Lorenzo Iuri
+- Lorenzo Iuri

 ;tags: dessert breakfast